rapidfish/personnummer/README.md

 - git clone https://github.com/rapidfish/personnummer.git
 - mvn clean package
 - chmod +x target/Personnummer2-2.0-SNAPSHOT-jar-with-dependencies.jar
+Now run the jar-file as a standalone command from terminal and explore what you can find out about any Swedish personnummer
-- java -jar target/Personnummer2-2.0-SNAPSHOT-jar-with-dependencies.jar -xjf 121212-1212         <-- 121212-1212 is a valid example of a Swedish personnummer
+- java -jar target/Personnummer2-2.0-SNAPSHOT-jar-with-dependencies.jar -xjf 121212-1212
+NOTE: this perticular personnummer (121212-1212, Tolvan Tolvansson) is used as anexample, it is correct but is not held by any real person (It is used just for demonstration purpose).

 ```
 {